Gower Champion: Death

-Champion was diagnosed in early 1979 with Waldenström's macroglobulinemia, a rare form of blood cancer, by his doctors at the Scripps Institute.
+In 1979, Champion was diagnosed with Waldenström's macroglobulinemia, a rare form of blood cancer, by his doctors at the Scripps Institute.
 He began treatment at Cedars of Lebanon Hospital in Los Angeles and was advised not to take on work.
-Champion died at 10:00 a.m. on August 25, 1980, in Manhattan at Memorial Sloan-Kettering Cancer Center.
+Champion died the morning of August 25, 1980, in Manhattan at Memorial Sloan-Kettering Cancer Center.

-Champion's death came only ten hours before the opening-night performance of 42nd Street, the Broadway musical he choreographed and directed.
-It would be his swan song, running nine years.
+Champion's death came just hours before the opening-night performance of 42nd Street, the final Broadway musical he choreographed and directed, which ran until 1989.
 Producer David Merrick asked Champion's family to withhold the news from everyone, including the show's cast, until after the opening performance.
 During the enthusiastic curtain calls, Merrick came onstage and made the announcement to the stunned cast and audience amidst the wild applause.
 "This is a very tragic moment," he said.
 "I'm sorry to have to report that today, Gower Champion died."